vitorlb/order-register/README.md

 This version makes an axios request to a locally deplyed JSON server so if you try to run the app, you'll probably have to change the axios request to a differnet server.

-In the bottom of this readme file there's the structure of the json server i use.
+In the bottom of this readme file there's the structure of the json database I use.

 Keep in mind that i'm a begginer in development, and this app is build from the root by me, supported on tutorials and such.